stvlange/stvlange.github.com/_posts/2014-10-17-This_Noisy_World.markdown

 >I love not man the less, but Nature more.<br>
 >~George Gordon Byron

-This made me think about all the hikes I have done over the years.
 Just being outside in nature, away from civilization has a therapeutic value.
 Even in small doses, say working outside in your yard on a sunny, pleasant day can make you feel good.
 We physically feel better, we naturally relax.
+I know this to be true -- when I am outside, I feel better.
 I will try and make it a point of spending more time outside in the future.